Q#1. I am planning a brewery not connected to a sewer system…

 A#1.
 A brewery on septic is a challenge, see this page.
 Short story is the septic tank will turn in to a fermenter.
 It will fill with dead yeast and you’ll need to pump it often.
 And some of that yeast and a lot of sugar will wind up in the drain field, eventually causing it to plug.
 The high BOD will also cause excessive bacterial growth in the drain field which doesn’t help things (bacteria die and plug things).

 Further adding to my message of good news is there is no good solution.
 Even if you get 100% BOD removal, you still have a lot of water to dispose of everyday.
-And even getting 50% BOD removal is very expensive.
+And even getting 50% BOD removal is tricky.

 Q#2.
-They city tells me I need to install an onsite wastewater treatment system, I need to lower my BOD and TSS.
-Or Our brewery is interested in reduction of BOD and TSS due to industrial waste surcharges rising annually.
+The city tells me I need to install an onsite wastewater treatment system, I need to lower my BOD and TSS.
+Or our brewery is interested in reduction of BOD and TSS due to industrial waste surcharges rising annually.

 A#2.
 There is an easier, less expensive way to lower BOD and TSS.
 You simply can’t afford a little wastewater treatment plant at your brewery ($200k minimum), and you don’t want one either- they are complicated to operate and maintain.
 See this page for more info.

-I don’t do wastewater treatment and in general I don’t recommend it, you’re usually better off financially with side streaming.
+I don’t offer biological pretreatment and in general I don’t recommend it, you’re usually better off financially with side streaming.
 Another thing I tell people is anything is technically possible, but financially possible is another story.
 So just be aware of that.

 Q#3.
-My Architect and Realtor went to a meeting with the City, the first meeting with the city regarding our startup brewery.
+My architect and realtor went to the first meeting with the city regarding our startup brewery.
 Would you be able to give me some direction based on the City’s feedback?